Interview: Martin Makowski

-In our regular interview series where we chat to the people behind the lens, today we talk to Martin Makowski, a Nottingham based Wedding Photographer.
+In our regular interview series where we chat to the people behind the lens, today we talk to Martin Makowski, a Nottingham and East Midlands based Wedding Photographer.

 Hi Martin, so first off how long have you been photographing weddings for and how did you get into it?